SOMEASVAR/Experiment-08-Encoders-and-decoders-/README.md

-# Experiment-07- Encoders-and-decoders
+# Experiment 07 Encoders and decoders
+### AIM:
-### AIM: To implement 8 to 3 Encoder and  3to8 Decoder using verilog and validate its outputs
+To implement 8 to 3 Encoder and  3to8 Decoder using verilog and validate its outputs
-### HARDWARE REQUIRED:  – PC, Cyclone II , USB flasher
+### HARDWARE REQUIRED:
+PC, Cyclone II , USB flasher
-### SOFTWARE REQUIRED:   Quartus prime
+### SOFTWARE REQUIRED:
+Quartus prime
 ### THEORY

 ## Encoders